Should Merchants Analyze Every Online Transaction for Fraud?

 - Statistical intelligence to determine which data patterns are suspect and require detailed analysis

 - Sophisticated human analysis to help companies develop a broader view to increase order approval

 This approach is ClearSale's distinction.

 Technology, while impressive, is not enough to fight fraud.
-When merchants have a more inclusive view of their sales, including technology and human analysis, they can increase the accuracy of their fraud detection and be up-to-date in a constantly changing market.
+When merchants have a more inclusive view of their sales, they can increase the accuracy of their fraud detection and be up-to-date in a constantly changing market.

-ClearSale combines the analysis of large volumes of data, statistical intelligence and human intelligence to offer an accurate balance between fraud protection and greater sales.
+ClearSale combines the analysis of large volumes of data, statistical intelligence and human brainpower to offer the optimal balance between fraud protection and greater sales.
 Contact our fraud protection analysts today to learn why our unique combination of trained analysts and state-of-the-art machine learning can help your e-commerce business stay one step ahead of fraudsters.